cheminfo/eln-docs/docs/70_eln/20_eln-add-entry/includes/reaction/README.md

 ![reaction schema](reaction.gif)

-It is possible to select a molecule by going hover it.
-Once selected you can move this molecule \(just click around and drag the mouse\).
+It is possible to select a molecule by hovering over it.
+Once selected, you can move it (just click around and drag the mouse).

 :::info Molecule selection
-Even if the molecule does not appear as being selected you can still act on it.
-In instance, you can:
+Even if the molecule does not appear to be selected, you can still act on it.
+For instance, you can:

-- copy to the molecule to the other side of the reaction by clicking on the arrow.
+- copy the molecule to the other side of the reaction by clicking on the arrow.
 - click on the white rectangle to delete this selected molecule.

 :::

 ### Check analysis

-A reaction contains various sample.
-Sample can be either isolated and purified products or just any analysis related to the reaction.
+A reaction contains various samples.
+Samples can be either isolated and purified products or any analysis related to the reaction.

-A sample contains all the analysis related to it (NMR, GC, IR, Mass, etc) and each of the analysis have a specific view to process them.
+A sample contains all the analyses related to it (NMR, GC, IR, Mass, etc.) and each analysis has a specific view to process it.

 ![sample.png](analysis.png)